yomna-shousha/workers-builds-queue-subscriptions/README.md

 - 🔔 Real time notifications for build success, failure, and cancellation
 - 🔗 Works with any webhook (Slack, Discord, custom endpoints)
-- 📋 Includes build details: project name, status, duration, and other metadata
+- 📋 Includes build details: project name, status, and other metadata
 - 📜 Optional build logs, preview URL, and live deployment URL fetched via Cloudflare API

 ## How It Works